 Damp proof membranes

-Damp proof membranes can be used on walls to treat penetrating damp, as we’ve mentioned above.
+You can use damp proof membranes on walls to treat penetrating damp, as we’ve mentioned above.
 But they can also be used on the ground under a concrete slab to prevent rising damp.
 If you just have a small amount of rising damp, you may be able to apply a few coats of liquid emulsion damp proof membrane underneath your floor covering.
 But if the damp is extensive, you’ll need to use damp proof sheets made of durable polythene.
 These come in all shapes and sizes, from maxi rolls to mini packs.

 Tanking solutions